xinwenfu/VChat_CFG/README.md

 > “When Control Flow Integrity is implemented, it adds extra checks before a function pointer call is made and a return address is returned, making those the only valid places to return to,” DeMott said.
 “Microsoft didn’t feel it was necessary to fully implement Control Flow Integrity; Control Flow Guard protects function pointers only, not return addresses.” - [A report from Threatpost](https://threatpost.com/bypass-developed-for-microsoft-memory-protection-control-flow-guard/114768/)
 ## What is CFI
 Control Flow Integrity (CFI) ensures that the flow of execution follows a predetermined path created at the compile time of the program.
-CFI when implemented fully protects both indirect and direct function calls [4].
+CFI, when implemented, fully protects both indirect and direct function calls [4].
 Indirect function calls are those using function pointers stored in memory, usually as part of a structure or as a variable.
 Indirect function calls include calls to functions that are located in a known *static* region of memory (determined at link-time), and calls to functions which are dynamically linked.
 CFI when *fully-implemented* protects both the call to the target function, verifying the target's ID and the return from the target function to the callee, ensuring the ID of the function we are returning to is one of the expected values [4].

 There are implementations of CFI in [Clang](https://www.redhat.com/en/blog/fighting-exploits-control-flow-integrity-cfi-clang), which uses the Control-Flow graph at compile time to construct the whitelist for both indirect and direct function calls in addition to their returns [5][6].
-This implementation ensures not only that a valid function address is targeted, but also that the intended target is the one this function should be making a call to.
+This implementation ensures not only that a valid function address is targeted but also that the intended target is the one to which this function should be making a call.
 This implementation in Clang has been used on various programs compiled for [Android](https://source.android.com/docs/security/test/cfi) devices [7].

 > [!NOTE]
-> Clang's Implementation does not protect the backward-edge (return) of a function call for x86-64 architectures [3].
+> Clang's Implementation does not protect the backward edge (return) of a function call for x86-64 architectures [3].

 ## What can CFG do?
-CFG ensures that the destination addresses of any indirect function call also known as a *indirect jump* is a member of a predefined white list made at the compile time of the program - This whitelist is a mapping (in the format of bitmap named **CFGBitmap**) of all valid control flow targets, which marks all valid function entries of the process.
-Although, it should be noted that not all indirect function calls will have a CFG guard, those that are constant *read-only* values such as those in the Import Address Table (IAT) which are *read-only* do not require this additional check as they cannot be overwritten [3][10].
+CFG ensures that the destination addresses of any indirect function call, also known as an *indirect jump* is a member of a predefined white list made at the compile time of the program.
+This whitelist is a mapping (in the format of bitmap named **CFGBitmap**) of all valid control flow targets, which marks all valid function entries of the process.
+Although it should be noted that not all indirect function calls will have a CFG guard, those that are constant *read-only* values such as those in the Import Address Table (IAT) which are *read-only* do not require this additional check as they cannot be overwritten [3][10].
 This can help to protect the target address of an indirect call from being corrupted with an invalid address.
-We should also be aware that CFG guards *only* the forward flow of control ensuring it is whitelisted - that is CFG does not protect the return addresses stored on the stack which are used to control the *backwards-edge* of the flow.
-Starting with Windows 10 Version 1702, the Windows Kernel has been compiled with CFG, which in the kernel level is known as kCFG [10].
+We should also be aware that CFG guards *only* the forward flow of control, ensuring it is whitelisted - that is, CFG does not protect the return addresses stored on the stack, which are used to control the *backwards-edge* of the flow.
+Starting with Windows 10 Version 1702, the Windows Kernel has been compiled with CFG, which at the kernel level is known as kCFG [10].

 > [!NOTE]
 > Microsoft's implementation does not validate the type of argument provided to the function, so it is possible for us to call a function that takes a float as an argument `int some_float(float x)` with an integer as an argument.
-Additionally unlike Clang's implementation, it does not ensure the correct function is called, only that it is a member of the whitelist!
+Additionally, unlike Clang's implementation, it does not ensure the correct function is called, only that it is a member of the whitelist!
 You can see the behavior of Clang's implementation in [3].

 ## How does Windows implement CFG?
 To make an application CFG-compatible, the application program must be compiled and linked with the [*/guard:cf*](https://docs.microsoft.com/en-us/cpp/build/reference/guard-enable-control-flow-guard?view=msvc-160&viewFallbackFrom=vs-2019) flag.

-Window's implementation of CFG using both compile-time operations, and runtime operations managed by the Operating System [2][3].
-The compiler is responsible for creating the white-list and inserting additional checks to validate the address of the *indirect call*.
-While the Operating system is responsible for maintaining and verifying the mapping of whitelist-entries to their location in the process's memory space.
+Window's implementation of CFG uses both compile-time operations and runtime operations managed by the Operating System [2][3].
+The compiler is responsible for creating the whitelist and inserting additional checks to validate the address of the indirect call, while the Operating system is responsible for maintaining and verifying the mapping of whitelist entries to their location in the process's memory space.

 <!-- CFG requires both compiler and runtime OS support. -->

 - Compiler support:
-    - **Code instrumentation**: Compiler inserts a check function *_guard_check_icall*, passing the target address of the indirect function call as an argument, before the indirect call occurs.
-This function verifies if the target function is in the white-list and will throw an exception if it is not.
+    - **Code instrumentation**: Compiler inserts a check function *_guard_check_icall*, passing the target address of the indirect function call as an argument before the indirect call occurs.
+This function verifies if the target function is on the white list and will throw an exception if it is not.
     - **Generating the private CFGBitmap information**: The compiler can identify a set of valid non-dynamically linked functions (private, compared to functions in shared module like those in a .dll file) and stores the relative virtual addresses (RVA) of these functions in the **Guard CF function table**.
 These RVAs will be converted to bitmap by the OS at runtime.
 This bitmap contains 2 bits for every 16 bytes in the program's process space.
-One bit represent if there is a valid function in the 16-byte range and the other tells us if the function entrypoint is perfectly aligned on the 16-byte address represented or if it is within the 16-byte region this represents.
-The values are `0, 0` meaning there is no valid function in this 16-byte region, `1, 0` meaning there is a valid function in this 16-byte region and it is aligned *exactly* on this address, and finally we have `1, 1` meaning there is a valid function but is starts somewhere in the 16-byte region this represents.
-This final state is because the compiler due to the inclusion of inline assembly or our use of hand-written assembly may not always grantee that functions are aligned on the proper boundaries.
+One bit represents if there is a valid function in the 16-byte range, and the other tells us if the function entry point is perfectly aligned on the 16-byte address represented or if it is within the 16-byte region this represents.
+The values are `0, 0` meaning there is no valid function in this 16-byte region, `1, 0` meaning there is a valid function in this 16-byte region and it is aligned *exactly* on this address, and finally, we have `1, 1` meaning there is a valid function but is starts somewhere in the 16-byte region this represents.
+This final state is because the compiler, due to the inclusion of inline assembly or our use of hand-written assembly, may not always guarantee that functions are aligned on the proper boundaries.

 > [!NOTE]
 > Old implementations of the CFG bitmap used 1 bit for every 8-bytes, and this simply represented if there was a function in that 8-byte region.
 Meaning we would have it set to `1` if there was a valid function or `0` if there was not a valid function entrypoint.
 - OS kernel support:
-    - **Generating CFGBitmap**: This will be a *read-only* object that is created based on the entries in the *Guard CF function* table of the image that was generated at compile time and also incudes the shared module information gathered by the **dynamic linker**<!-- May be inaccurate to say dynamic linker --> when the image is loaded.
+    - **Generating CFGBitmap**: This will be a *read-only* object that is created based on the entries in the *Guard CF function* table of the image that was generated at compile time and also includes the shared module information gathered by the **dynamic linker**<!-- May be inaccurate to say dynamic linker --> when the image is loaded.
     - **Handling the verification procedure**: If the target is invalid, an exception will be raised.

 > [!NOTE]